bdnf/nodejs-starter-backend/README.md

 Folder structure provided for ease of future scale.
 Basic password encryption provided.

-### Run with
+### Run with <br>
 `docker-compose up`

-To restore the data from the /data volume, run
+To restore the data from the /data volume, run<br>
 `docker exec mongo mongorestore data`

-Get `example json data` from the test route: with httPie: `http GET localhost:8081/api/testroute` with curl: `curl -i -H "Accept: application/json"  --GET localhost:8081/api/testroute`
+Get `example json data` from the test route:
+* with httPie: `http GET localhost:8081/api/testroute`
+* with curl: `curl -i -H "Accept: application/json"  --GET localhost:8081/api/testroute`

-You can start all components without docker-compose, with `npm init && npm install`
+You can start all components without docker-compose, <br>
+with `npm init && npm install`

-If you have installed MongoDB, run mongoDB with `mongod` and set url of the database in MONGOURL environment variable (for example in .env file in a root folder).
+If you have installed MongoDB, run mongoDB with `mongod` <br>
+and set url of the database in MONGOURL environment variable (for example in .env file in a root folder).